 So the goal here is not to help you be productive (because we know that’s not going to happen).
 Rather, the goal is to help you steer clear of migraines and to prevent your workload from morphing into the all-consuming blob.

 3 Tips to Manage Your Workload During the Holidays

 Here are 3 quick tips to keep your sanity intact and under control this holiday season.

-Prioritize your list—or, at the very least, make a list.
+Or, at the very least, make a list.
 Gather all your to-dos, tasks, and projects and assign deadlines to them.
-If you can’t fathom assigning an actual due date to any of it, then rank your items by importance.
+If you can’t fathom assigning an actual due date to any of them, then rank your items by importance.
 If you get halfway through your list by the time Christmas rolls around, then you’re probably better off than most of your coworkers.
-And the same goes for personal tasks: if you make a list and stick to it, your shopping trip during lunch will take 30 minutes instead of an hour and half.
+And the same goes for personal tasks: if you make a list and stick to it, your shopping trip during lunch will take 30 minutes instead of an hour and a half.

-Know when everyone will be out.
-While everyone in your office might be checked out long before the holiday rolls around, find out when the MVPs in your professional and personal lifewill be physically checked out.
+While everyone in your office might be checked out long before the holiday rolls around, find out when the MVPs in your professional and personal life will be physically checked out.
 If you’re banking on completing a project with the help of a coworker, and then that coworker decides to take off to Hawaii for the last two weeks of December, you’ll be working on that project all by yourself and probably be harboring some resentment when the new year rolls around.
 And be sure to inform your team of when you’ll be gone as well, in case someone in the office was hoping to get you to edit a document while you plan to be in the Poconos.
 Communication goes a very long way, especially during the holiday season.